In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 However, considering that the Mauritius economy is based on sugar cane, L’Aventure du Sucre should be in the bucket

-If you want to understand the history of the island and have in insight into its economy than take half a day, maybe early in the morning, to have a tour.
+If you want to understand the history of the island and have an insight into its economy then take half a day, maybe early in the morning, to have a tour.

-I could not believe how many types of sugar are actually existing, I never tasted so many LOL
+I could not believe how many types of sugar actually exist, and I never tasted so many.

-Today the country is more focused on a high-quality sugar production.
+Today the country is more focused on high-quality sugar production.

 The producers have considerably reduced the quantity made during the year also because the mass product itself was becoming no more economically viable.